Robots are the best employees.

 Whether your team is centrally located or distributed, effective leadership of an autonomous team is incredibly rewarding.

-You can benefit form employee autonomy without jumping straight into the deep end by shifting your leadership mentality from controlling motivation to autonomous motivation.
+You can benefit from employee autonomy without jumping straight into the deep end by shifting your leadership mentality from controlling motivation to autonomous motivation.

 You can work to encourage and inspire an atmosphere of autonomous motivation by playing to the individual strengths of your employees, relying less on controlling language, providing solid rationales to explain policies.